salonidabgar/CNN/README.md

 # CNN
-All practise material relating to "Deep into CNN" project of PCLub
+All practise material relating to "Deep into CNN" project of PClub